- How do I declare a language Minor or Major?

 Yes, contact the Center for International Programs at 333-7410 for more information on these new programs.

 You should contact the Office of Student Affairs and they can instruct you as to the best way to make the necessary notifications.
 If you are going to miss just one class, you may call the office and leave a message for the Professor.

 Once the drop/add period has ended, students may not drop/add a class unless they complete both an add/drop form and a petition for late registration.
 On this form, they must give a reason why they are registering or dropping a class beyond the deadlines.
 The forms must be signed by department heads or appropriate directors, the Dean, and the VPAA.

 Contact the office of Student Employment, if you are eligible for Work Study contact the office of Financial Aid.
 We do hire both work study students and student assistants for both our language lab and our office.
 Limited positions are available.
-If you are a language major, and have completed course work in the upper division here at VSU, and are interested in tutoring in your language, contact student employment about openings at the Student Success Center.
+If you are a language major, and have completed course work in the upper division here at VSU, and are interested in tutoring in your language, contact student employment about openings at the Academic Support Center.